pandas-dev/pandas/doc/source/user_guide/merging.rst

   columns.
 Defaults to ``('_x', '_y')``.
 * ``copy``: Always copy data (default ``True``) from the passed DataFrame or named Series objects, even when reindexing is not necessary.
 Cannot be avoided in many cases but may improve performance / memory usage.
-The cases where copying can be avoided are somewhat pathological but this option is provided nonetheless.
+When CoW is used, copy will be disabled.If merge finally work on axis 0, then copy operation may be needed.
+There are some corner cases in which copy is enabled in the end but finally object's underlying data is not copied.
 * ``indicator``: Add a column to the output DataFrame called ``_merge`` with information on the source of each row. ``_merge`` is Categorical-type and takes on a value of ``left_only`` for observations whose merge key